 Ashok Panigrahy, MD, is Radiologist-in-Chief, Children’s Hospital of Pittsburgh and Vice Chair of Clinical and Translational Imaging Research for the Department of Radiology of the University of Pittsburgh Medical Center (UPMC).
 Dr. Panigrahy is also a tenured Full Professor and holds the John F. Caffey Endowed Chair of Pediatric Radiology at the University of Pittsburgh with secondary appointments in the Department of Developmental Biology, Biomedical Informatics and Bio-engineering.
 Continuously funded by the NIH since 2004, he is known for translating novel imaging techniques in developing brain disorders in relation to neuroprotection and targeted therapies.
 Dr. Panigrahy’s funding portfolio includes the Department of Defense, UPMC Enterprises and Pitt Momentum Funds.
 His laboratory is involved with neuroimaging harmonization for the Pediatric Heart Network (NHLBI), the HEALthy Brain and Child Development Study (NIDA) , the Pediatric Brain Tumor Consortium (NCI) and multiple other multi-centered pediatric related consortiums.
 He is past president of the American Society of Pediatric Neuroradiology and a chartered member of the Developmental Brain Disorder study section.
 Dr. Panigrahy has published over 175 peer-reviewed manuscripts, reviews and book chapters, and mentored over 30 students and postdocs.

-Douglas J. Hartman, MD, is an Associate Professor of Pathology, the Vice Chair of the Division of Pathology Informatics at the University of Pittsburgh Medical Center (UPMC) and a practicing gastrointestinal pathologist.
+Douglas J. Hartman, MD, is a Professor of Pathology, the Vice Chair of the Division of Pathology Informatics at the University of Pittsburgh Medical Center (UPMC) and a practicing gastrointestinal pathologist.
 He is board certified in both AP/CP and Clinical Informatics.
 His gastrointestinal research area includes molecular and expression abnormalities unique to neoplasia that arises in patients with inflammatory bowel disease as well as inflammatory cell populations in this population.
 In addition, he has been implementing digital pathology for primary signout and automated image analysis as well as for telepathology at UPMC.
 In September 2018, he introduced automated image analysis to quantitate CD8 inflammatory cells within oropharyngeal squamous cell carcinoma.
 He has participated in implementing two different digital pathology solutions for routine anatomic pathology.
 Dr. Hartman’s research in informatics focuses on practical application of informatics and artificial intelligence.
 He has published on informatics topics and given national and international talks based on his informatics work.

-Liang Zhan, PhD, is a tenure-track Assistant Professor in the Department of Electrical and Computer Engineering (Primary) and Department of Bioengineering at the University of Pittsburgh (Pitt).
+Liang Zhan, PhD, is an Associate Professor in the Department of Electrical and Computer Engineering (Primary) and Department of Bioengineering at the University of Pittsburgh (Pitt).
 He obtained his Ph.D. in Biomedical Engineering from the University of California, Los Angeles (UCLA) in 2011.
 Dr. Zhan’s research grows from brain MRI signal modeling and now covers much clinical/translational research on brain diseases, such as Alzheimer’s disease, Parkinson’s disease, bipolar disorder, depression, and Traumatic Brain Injury, etc. Since 2018, Dr. Zhan leads the Biomedical Computing lab at Pitt, in which the main research areas include computational neuroimaging analysis, artificial intelligence in clinical applications, and deep learning on big data.
 Dr. Zhan has published over 100 peer-reviewed manuscripts and his research is supported by NIH/NIA R21, R01, U01, NSF IIS, and OIS.
 As a PI, he has received more than 2 million dollars in research funds over the past 3 years.